yunusyildiz-ch/my-portfolio/README.md

    npm run build
    ```

--This will create an optimized build in the dist directory.
+This will create an optimized build in the dist directory.

 ## Usage